RQuispeC/saliency-semantic-parsing-reid/README.md

 - add image of architecture
 - add results summary
 - show dependencies
+- decide whether we should divide readme in train and test
 ### Results
 All models are initialized with imagenet pretrained weights.
 Results are presented using the format of `Rank1 (mAP)` in the following tables